RavinderRai/SentiRec-Analytics/README.md

-# Headphone-Finder
+# Sentirec Analytics
 ## Introduction

-Welcome to the Wireless Earbuds Recommendation Website!
-This web application is designed to help users find the perfect wireless earbuds based on their preferences.
-Whether you're looking for affordable options, noise-canceling features, or specific brands, our recommendation engine utilizes machine learning and a comprehensive database of 25-50 popular headphones to provide you with tailored suggestions.
+A web application designed to speed up the process of finding a product (in the current iteration we are focusing on headphones) faster.
+It uses NLP to summarize text and perform sentiment analysis with the goal of showing a dashboard in the end.
+Recommendations are given using the cosine similarity based on a user text input and product summaries.

 ## Features

-- **Personalized Recommendations:** Users can input their budget, desired features (e.g., noise cancellation), and other preferences to receive customized headphone recommendations.
+- **Personalized Recommendations:** Users can input what they are looking for via text input.

-- **Machine Learning:** Our recommendation engine uses advanced machine learning algorithms to analyze user inputs and provide accurate suggestions.
+- **Machine Learning:** Our recommendation engine uses HuggingFace libraries for text summarization and sentiment analysis on product reviews.

 - **Extensive Database:** We have compiled a database of 25-50 popular wireless earbuds, ensuring a wide range of options for users to explore.